-Third, if you feel you're in over your head, or if you have a lot of different payments to juggle, you may want help.
+- 3. Get Help.
+If you feel you're in over your head, or if you have a lot of different payments to juggle, you may want help.
 Nonprofit credit counseling services offer low-cost or free counseling.
-Many of these agencies will help you figure out a debt repayment plan, and also work with you on budgeting and other money issues.
-They will also talk to creditors on your behalf.

-Fourth, and only as a last resort, you may need to consider bankruptcy to help settle your debts.
-Let's consider these options one at a time.
+Many of these agencies will help you figure out a debt repayment plan and also work with you on budgeting and other money issues.
+They will also talk to creditors on your behalf. - 4.
+Only as a last resort, you may need to consider bankruptcy to help settle your debts.